 Salmon for Breakfast: Steve’s go-to is a burger for breakfast: any variety of Wild for Salmon burger meets two fried eggs and capers, all in a well-loved cast iron skillet.

-Nancy is our creative and go-getter Director of Sales and Marketing who approaches our salmon burgers creatively, whipping them up in all sorts of alternative dishes.
-She shared her recipe for Spicy Salmon tortellini, admittedly one of those great meals that comes together totally based off what’s in your fridge.
+Nancy is our creative and go-getter Director of Sales and Marketing who approaches our salmon creatively, serving up salmon burgers in all sorts of alternative dishes.
+She shared her recipe for Spicy Salmon tortellini, admittedly one of those great meals that comes together totally based off of what’s in your fridge.

 Nancy’s choice is…